Hasmelash95/release-eritrea/README.md

 Website was tested on Safari, Firefox, Google Chrome, Microsoft Edge, iOS and Android devices and was compatible with all of them.

 ### Testing User Stories

+User Stories were tested for whether they fulfilled the acceptance criteria defined within [Issues](https://github.com/Hasmelash95/release-eritrea/issues).
+They fulfilled the criteria.

+The only exception are those User Stories that were labelled "won't do" as they'll be added in the next iteration.

 ## Bugs and Fixes